juniorvish/GoMagentoAPIs/GoMagentoAPIs/README.md

 # GoMagentoAPIs

-This project provides APIs to interact with Magento community latest edition using Golang.
+This project provides APIs to interact with Magento community latest edition in Golang.
 No backend needed.

 ## Installation